Skip to Main Content

 New Nordic as a culinary movement originated in Copenhagen in the mid-2000s and has since been absorbed, adapted, and in some cases diluted across the Nordic region.
 Its core principles, seasonal sourcing, preservation technique, minimal intervention on quality primary ingredients, and cooking rooted in a specific geography, are more straightforwardly applicable in Iceland than in many places that claim the label.
 Iceland has fewer competing culinary traditions to reconcile.
 The island had a centuries-long tradition of necessity cooking, salting, drying, and fermenting to survive long winters, and that tradition maps directly onto the fermentation and preservation methods that New Nordic technique formalised.
 DILL works within this inheritance rather than importing a foreign framework and applying it artificially.

 The result is a kitchen where technique is in service of ingredients rather than the reverse.
 That discipline is harder to maintain at the formal end of the market, where diners arrive with expectations shaped by international fine dining, than it sounds.
 Restaurants that lose the thread tend toward elaboration for its own sake.
-The ones that hold it, including DILL at its leading, produce menus where the sourcing story is legible on the plate.
+The ones that hold it, including DILL at its finest, produce menus where the sourcing story is legible on the plate.

 Planning Your Visit